Skip to main content

 Appropriate Use

 A host that has the Elastic Agent installed on it and enrolled to a Defend enabled agent policy will end up with Elastic Defend running on it.
-The agent policy determines what ‘namespace’ a host’s data will go to, which in turn, will dictate what space in Elastic will be able to see the alerts and data.
 Elastic Defend will end up being universally installed for hosts that can accommodate it unless there is CISO approved exception.

 Additional Information